Case Study: Supporting the Birmingham Brain Tumour Network - From Project Launch to Seamless Delivery

 -

-Started planning a second major symposium (scheduled for November 2025) while continuing to coordinate stakeholder meetings and workshops.
+Planned a second major symposium while continuing to coordinate stakeholder meetings and workshops.

 -

-Launched the project newsletter, keeping key stakeholders and collaborators up to date with progress.
+Launched the project newsletter, keeping the network and collaborators up to date with progress.

 -